 - Using interior cooling and heating occasionally without continuous humidity control can create moisture build up.

 - You have taken into consideration the use of the conex box and the amount of items or personnel that will be using it.
 It is important to consider the interior climate needs.

 - If the interior space is broken up into rooms or workstations, it will be important to design airflow through duct work or wall placement to maintain uniform temperature.

-- The Boxperts at Falcon Container will work with you to determine the correct amount of air conditioning combined with the insulation type to use to create a climate-controlled environment.
+- The Boxperts at Falcon Structures will work with you to determine the correct amount of air conditioning combined with the insulation type to use to create a climate-controlled environment.

 - Different HVAC units have different space requirements and energy source needs.
 Depending on your needs this will be taken into consideration.

 What is the Climate Where the Conex Box Will Be Located?

 - The exterior climate will be a factor when deciding on a few of the interior design elements of your repurposed shipping container.